jhudsl/tidyversecourse/docs/02-get-data.md

 ### Connecting to Databases: `RSQLite`

 To better understand databases and how to work with relational data, let's just start working with data from a database!
 The data we'll be using are from a database frequently used to practice working with relational data: `chinook.db`.
 The database includes 11 tables with data that represents a digital media store.
 The data includes information generally related to related to media, artists, artists' work, and those who purchase artists' work (customers).
 More information about the details of how the tables are related to one another can be found [here](http://www.sqlitetutorial.net/sqlite-sample-database/).
 For our purposes though, we're only going to only describe two of the tables we'll be using in our example in this lesson.
-We're going to be looking at data in the `artists` and `albums` tables. `artists` and `albums` are related by the column `ArtistId`.
+We're going to be looking at data in the `artists` and `albums` tables, which both have the column `ArtistId`.

 ![relationship between two tables in the chinook database](https://docs.google.com/presentation/d/18NcOwo7PvEgs71mVbvCxawDFLNftxPqUpuTNnKv-C_M/export/png?id=18NcOwo7PvEgs71mVbvCxawDFLNftxPqUpuTNnKv-C_M&pageid=g3a5854d1ae_0_60)